Kratospidey/abyss-of-info/src/site/notes/College/Sem IV/Content/GCS Mining Company Info.md

 {"dg-publish":true,"permalink":"/college/sem-iv/content/gcs-mining-company-info/"}
 ---

+# Information on company related to the incident and processes used

 ## The Company related to the incident: Gold Fields Ghana Ltd.
 ### Background:
 Gold Fields Ghana Limited (GFGL) is a Ghanaian mining company that operates the Tarkwa and Damang gold mines.
 Gold Fields Ghana is a subsidiary of Gold Fields Limited, a South African company that is one of the world's largest gold mining firms.
 The company was originally established in 1887 as the Ashanti Goldfields Corporation, but it changed its name to Gold Fields Ghana Limited in 1998.